ujagaga/office-api-server/README.md

 ## Authorization

 To use this system an application must first login using username and password.
 The server will respond with a token.
-All further requests must provide this token as a http query parameter.
+All further requests must provide this token as a http query parameter for API access or via browser cookie for the rest.

 ## MQTT

-An MQTT server is also available on the server, so we can add custom API endpoints to interract with it.
+An MQTT server is also available on the server, so we can add custom API endpoints to interact with it.
 To install it:

     sudo apt install -y mosquitto